davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/introduction/overview.md

 ## Benefits

-- A no-code drag-and-drop UI editor for creating Workflows.
+- No-code drag-and-drop UI editor for creating Workflows.
 - Cloud native from the ground up, with no overhead from legacy implementations.
 - Cloud agnostic and can be run in any Kubernetes environment.
 - Events based on [CloudEvents](https://cloudevents.io) and [NATS](https://nats.io).